karolzak/support-tickets-classification/README.md

 - How to strip the data from any sensitive information and also anonymize/encrypt it
 - How to create a classification model using Python modules like: [sklearn](http://scikit-learn.org/stable/), [nltk](https://www.nltk.org/), [matplotlib](https://matplotlib.org/), [pandas](https://pandas.pydata.org/)
 - How to create a web service with a trained model and deploy it to Azure
-- How to leverage [Azure Machine Learning Services](https://azure.microsoft.com/en-us/services/machine-learning-services/) and [AML Workbench](https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation) to make working on ML projects easier, faster and much more efficient
+- How to leverage [Azure Machine Learning Service](https://azure.microsoft.com/en-us/services/machine-learning-services/) to make working on ML projects easier, faster and much more efficient

 #### The team: ####